All Episodes

 And then it'll be followed up, by the way, with investigation after investigation into Trump, the Trump campaign, the Trump administration, nonstop investigation.

-In other words, to paralyze what is now proven to be a successful agenda that is putting Americans back to work, that is making the country safer, that is showing that that eliminating burdensome regulation, lower taxes works.
+In other words, to paralyze what is now proven to be a successful agenda that is putting Americans back to work, that is making the country safer, that is showing that eliminating burdensome regulation, lower taxes works.

 They want every penny back and maybe even more.